Curling at the 2026 Winter Olympics – Men's tournament

-The men's curling tournament of the 2026 Winter Olympics will be held at the Cortina Olympic Stadium in Cortina D’Ampezzo from 11 to 21 February 2026.
+The men's curling tournament of the 2026 Winter Olympics was held at the Cortina Olympic Stadium in Cortina D’Ampezzo from 11 to 21 February 2026.

-Ten nations will competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin will qualify for the medal round.
+Ten nations competed in a round robin preliminary round, and the top four nations at the conclusion of the round robin qualified for the medal round.

+Canada won the gold medal with Great Britain taking silver and Switzerland the bronze.